 Classification: mTOR Inhibitor

-Everolimus is taken orally (through the mouth) in pill form.
-The drug comes in 2.5mg, 5 mg and 10 mg oral tablets.
-Specific dosage is based on the person.
-The tablets should be swallowed whole with a glass of water.
-Do not crush or chew the tablets.
+Everolimus is taken by mouth, in pill form.
+The medication comes in 2.5mg, 5 mg and 10 mg oral tablets.
+Specific dosage is based on the person’s size and cancer type.
+The tablets should be swallowed whole with a glass of water, with or without food.
+Do not crush, break, or chew the tablets.
 Take your dose around the same time every day.
-Do not drink grapefruit juice or eat grapefruit while on this medication, as this can cause the amount of everolimus in your blood to be too high.

 There are a number of things you can do to manage the side effects of Everolimus.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Everolimus can suppress your immune system, putting you at higher risk of getting an infection.
 You should wash your hands frequently, avoid large crowds and people who are sick or have colds.
 You should let your healthcare team know right away if you have a fever (temperature greater than 100.4), chills, sore throat or cold, or do not feel well.

 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.